ITR13/Demon_Deduce/readme.md

 ## How It Works

 The solver:
-1. Generates all possible combinations of roles matching the specified counts
+1. Travels through each valid combination of starting cards that produce the visible cards
-2. For each combination, generates all possible effects that combination can have
+2. For each combination, check if the visible statements are valid
-3. Compares this to all the visible cards and statements, and finds which combinations are valid with the current information
+3. Creates a list of valid combinations and what roles each position can have

 ## Output

 Solutions are shown with color-coded roles:
-- Green: Villagers
+- Green: Villagers / Good
 - Yellow: Outcasts
-- Red: Minions
+- Red: Minions / Evil
 - Bright Red: Demons

-The output also shows possible roles for each card position across all valid solutions.